PRL-PRG/evalr-experiment/README.md

     12 pts/0    Sl     0:00 Xvfb :6 -screen 0 1280x1024x24
     ```

+    The X11 is required by R packages to produce graphical output, e.g., export plots into PNG/PDF files.

 A few details about how the container is run:

 - It sets the internal docker container user (called `r`) to have the same UID
   and GID as your username.
 This is to prevent any permission problems.
-- It mounts the artifact repository folder to the very same path as it is on your
+- It mounts the artifact repository folder to the very same path as it is on
-  machine (i.e. if you cloned the repository to
+  your machine (i.e. if you cloned the repository to
-  `/home/alicia/Temp/evalr-experiment`, the current working directory in the
+  `/home/krikava/evalr-experiment`, the current working directory in the
   container will be the same).

 ---